 There’s a morale system intended to stop suicide attacks, and a brief experience system so characters surviving a combat can improve statstics and have a chance of learning a new (randomly determined) skill.

 Available equipment is also entirely combat oriented.
 Melee weapons include swords and daggers, SF weapons like power gloves capable of ripping a limb off, and force swords.
 Ranged weapons include lasers, bolt guns (which should be familiar to W40K players), needlers, slug throwers, flamers and the iconic sunguns, which fire “superheated burning chemical at high velocity”.
 I like the name sungun so much, it’s become the nickname of fusion guns in my Traveller games.
-Amour ranges from flak jackets to powered combat armour and culminates in Dreadnought armour.
+Armour ranges from flak jackets to powered combat armour and culminates in Dreadnought armour.

 There are no vehicles in basic Laserburn except for jetpacks and jetcycles.
 Jetpacks allow a jump across the battlefield, after a turn of powering up, and jetcycles can race across the ground or, if they build up enough speed, take off.